pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="PutFTP"></a>PutFTP
 This processor sends FlowFiles via FTP to an FTP server.

+### <a name="PutHBaseCell"></a>PutHBaseCell
+Adds the Contents of a FlowFile to HBase as the value of a single cell

+### <a name="PutHBaseJSON"></a>PutHBaseJSON
+Adds rows to HBase based on the contents of incoming JSON documents.
+Each FlowFile must contain a single UTF-8 encoded JSON document, and any FlowFiles where the root element is not a single document will be routed to failure.
+Each JSON field name and value will become a column qualifier and value of the HBase row.
+Any fields with a null value will be skipped, and fields with a complex value will be handled according to the Complex Field Strategy.
+The row id can be specified either directly on the processor through the Row Identifier property, or can be extracted from the JSON document by specifying the Row Identifier Field Name property.
+This processor will hold the contents of all FlowFiles for the given batch in memory at one time.

 ### <a name="PutHDFS"></a>PutHDFS
 This processor writes FlowFiles to an HDFS cluster.
 It will create directories in which to store files as needed based on the Directory property.